AdamGuesmia/Covid-19-Analysis/README.md

-# Portfolio Project Repository

-## Covid 2023 project
+## Covid case study

-This Repository will hold all of the code and queries from the Portfolio Projects i'll create.
+This Repository holds all of the code and queries from the covid 19 projects i worked on.

 Stay in touch for more and more :)

 Here's the link to the dataset i used : https://ourworldindata.org/covid-deaths